 When a divorce is granted, the court may restore the wife to her maiden or former name if she so desires.

-Contact our Tulsa, OK Divorce Lawyers in Tulsa County for a Consultation
+Talk to a Tulsa, OK Divorce Lawyer for a Consultation

-When you have a family law case and need representation in the Tulsa County area, our attorneys are ready to help.
+When you have a family law case and need representation in the Tulsa County area, each Tulsa family lawyer we employ are ready to help.
 The attorneys of Stange Law Firm, PC know how important family is to you and are ready to lead you through your case.

 Tulsa County (Tulsa), Oklahoma Office (918-723-2008) | 6660 S. Sheridan Road, Suite 240, Tulsa, OK 74133.